 Students may take no more than three 500-level courses.
 Creative writing courses (including up to six hours of thesis guidance) may total no more than 15 hours.

-The student must demonstrate proficiency in a language other than English.
-The language requirement must be satisfied before the thesis can be defended.
+Students must demonstrate proficiency in a language other than English.
 (See the Graduate Program Guidelines for more information.)

 Admission to Candidacy

 Students are admitted to candidacy for the M.A. after they have completed coursework and met the language requirement; they remain master’s degree candidates until they complete a thesis or culminating project.

 Thesis Option: 24 hours of coursework + 6 hours of Thesis Guidance

 Students who choose this option will be expected to write a critical or creative thesis that is a genuine contribution to the field, shows an awareness of current academic practice, and employs methods appropriate to an extended academic project.
 Students must submit a prospectus and have it approved at least three months before the thesis oral examination is held.
 Guidelines for writing a prospectus are in the English Department's Graduate Program Guidelines.

 Non-Thesis Option: 30 hours of coursework + a culminating project

 Students who choose this option may, as a culminating project, select one of their strongest seminar papers or creative writing projects to revise; the purpose of the project is to give students the opportunity to revise a seminar paper with publication in mind.
 To this end, students will write a brief prospectus (2-3 pages plus bibliography) detailing the types of revisions they will make to the paper.
 A screening committee will evaluate the prospectus and, upon its approval, the student will make the necessary revisions under the guidance of a faculty advisor.

 All work for the M.A. must be completed within six years of admission to the program.
 The student must complete a minimum of 24 hours at the University of Louisville.